 - Make sure the water is fresh and keep it topped up.
 During summer, you’ll likely need to top up more often— especially if your bird bath is popular with energetic bathers!

 - Keep your bird bath clean.
 Rinse and refresh often, usually daily, in spring and summer.
 Scrub your bird bath with a good brush using baking soda, lemon juice or white vinegar and then rinse well.

 Fresh water from a clean bath is critical to all your backyard birds health and wellbeing during every season of the year.
 See “Wild Birds, Summer and Water” or “Wild Birds, Winter and Water” for seasonal tips on maintaining your bird bath.
 If you’d like more information on how to add a water element to your backyard habitat, see our Habitat resources, Food + Water + Shelter = Habitat here.

 Supporting Backyard Birds Will Bring Unlimited Joy

 Your conscientious effort to keep your feeders clean and stocked with the best available food could help generations of wild birds stay healthy!
-Not to mention rewarding you with countless hours of joy!
+And in the process, you’ll be rewarded you with countless hours of joy!
 Backyard bird feeders are an excellent opportunity to see birds up close and at their best, all year round.